Real entropy rigidity under quasi-conformal deformations: The real entropy function

-The dynamics of \eqref{Blaschke} on the unit circle is well understood once the map is \textit{expanding} since then, according to \cite{MR0240824}, it should be conjugate to $z\mapsto z^s$.
-Such expanding maps do occur once $|s|\geq 2$: We just mentioned that as $a_i\to 0, b_j\to\infty$ the map in \eqref{Blaschke} converges uniformly on the unit circle to the expanding map $z\mapsto z^s$, and being expanding is an open property.
+The dynamics of \eqref{Blaschke} on the unit circle is well understood once the map is \textit{expanding} (e.g. as $a_i\to 0$ and $b_j\to\infty$) since then, according to \cite{MR0240824}, it should be conjugate to $z\mapsto z^s$.
+Such expanding maps do occur once $|s|\geq 2$.
 Notice that for a Blaschke product $f$ from \eqref{Blaschke} which is expanding on the unit circle, the Julia set indeed contains the unit circle.
-Indeed, restricted to this invariant circle the map is not one-to-one, so the circle is not a leaf of a rotation domain.
-It also cannot intersect an attracting or parabolic basin since the periodic points of the circle map are all repelling.
 Finally, we point out that although when $|s|<d$ the unit circle does not capture all of the entropy of the ambient endomorphism of the Riemann sphere, the dynamics on the circle demonstrates certain ``rigidity'' here in the sense that once two expanding circle maps of the form \eqref{Blaschke} are absolutely continuously conjugate, the ambient rational maps must be Möbius conjugate \cite[Theorem 4]{MR796755}.\footnote{The Blaschke products we consider here are more general than \cite{MR796755} where all zeros have been assumed to be inside the unit circle.
 Nevertheless, the proof carries over with no difficulty: by the Lefschetz fixed point formula, expanding Blaschke products of form \eqref{Blaschke} have $|s-1|<d+1$ fixed points on the unit circle and hence at least one fixed point inside.
 This implies that the circle map admits an invariant measure given by the Poisson density with respect to this fixed point \cite[Proposition 2]{MR703758}.
 A Möbius conjugacy puts this fixed point at the origin and turns the aforementioned invariant measure to the Lebesgue measure on the circle.
 One can then invoke the rigidity result \cite[Proposition 1]{MR796755} concerning the expanding circle maps that preserve Lebesgue. } \\

 For $s= 1$ and $d$ odd, this type of Blaschke product is used in a construction of rational maps with Herman rings; see \cite[\S15]{MR2193309}.
 In such a situation,